 - They have been identified as a Looked after Child (LAC)

-The amount that each school currently receives for pupils within these groups is £935 per student for 2016-17.
 This money is specifically designed to help us to raise the achievement level of the students in these groups who have previously been identified as being disadvantaged through economic hardship.
-We also receive a premium for students whose parents are currently serving in the armed forces.
-This is currently £300 per student per year.
-This money is specified to help with the emotional and social well-being of these pupils.
+We also receive a premium for students whose parents are currently serving in the armed forces, this money is specified to help with the emotional and social well-being of these pupils.

-How do we use Pupil Premium at St Peter’s School?
+How we use Pupil Premium at St Peter’s

-- Learning resources eg: revision guides, exam papers, stationery etc.
+- Free Learning resources eg: revision guides, flash cards, exam papers, access to electronic learning platforms, stationery etc.

 - One to one and small group tuition for Mathematics and English – Years 10 & 11 students.